The Lighthouse currently beats The Witch 64–36

 Looking at Robert Eggers's 3 films on BingeBracket, The Witch ranks #1 and The Lighthouse ranks #2.

 The Witch grossed $40M to The Lighthouse's $18M.
-The box office said one thing; bracket voters say another.
+Despite the box office gap, The Lighthouse wins the head-to-head on BingeBracket.

 Where to Watch